hxr1117/Graduate-Project/Status Report.md

 The current progress is to select the dataset, clean the data.

-As well as defining the evaluation: accuracy is evaluated by the ratio of correctly parsed log messages to the total number of messages, robustness is evaluated by PA distribution, average PA and average message length, etc. Efficiency is usually measured in terms of processing time per log, data block or individual log message.
+As well as defining the evaluation: accuracy is evaluated by calculating F-measure, robustness is evaluated by PA distribution, average PA and average message length, etc. Efficiency is usually measured in terms of processing time per log, data block or individual log message(Lupton 2021).

+## Remaining Questions

+Is it fine to analyse [Apache Web Log]([loghub/Apache at master · logpai/loghub · GitHub](https://github.com/logpai/loghub/tree/master/Apache))?
+Not sure whether to analyse exceptions in all logs or look for them in the error logs.

 ## References